Shra1V32/TataSky-Playlist-AutoUpdater/README.md

 ## Explanation on how this works

-This works purely on the basis of GitHub Workflow Actions, So a VERY BIG THANKS to GitHub.
+This works on the basis of GitHub Workflow Actions.
 I've created the script where Actions will automatically trigger the workflow every day for 2:30 AM IST.

 The tokens, GitHub Email, and ID are required because we are basically creating another repo and gists with this script using them.